matthias-reis/carda-gatsby/content/articles/2021/02/lost-by-crippled-black-phoenix.md

 ---
-date: 2000-02-12T22:34:00+01:00
+date: 2000-02-12T22:34:00.000+01:00
 labels:
 - Bands
-  - ' Review'
+- " Review"
 - Reviews
 - English & German
 - Crippled Black Phoenix
 - Lost
 - Tierrechte
 - Tierschutz
 - Klima- & Umweltschutz
 - vegan celebrities
 - vegan Bands
 - vegan music
 - climate change
 language: en
 slug: crippled-black-phoenix-lost-en
 typeName: Review
-title: \"Lost\" by Crippled Black Phoenix
+title: '"Lost" by Crippled Black Phoenix'
 subTitle: Vegan music video shows human the abyss
 seoTitle: Vegan music video by Crippled Black Phoenix shows human the abyss
 ogTitle: ''
 description: The music video for "Lost" by Crippled Black Phoenix is a definite must-see.
   This article is an urgent plea to watch it.
 Let it sink in, and then share it on the internet.
 When I first watched it, it affected me a lot.
 excerpt: The music video for "Lost" by Crippled Black Phoenix is a definite must-see.
   This article is an urgent plea to watch it.
 Let it sink in, and then share it on the internet.
 When I first watched it, it affected me a lot.
-image: '/img/lost-crippled-black-phoenix-1.jpeg'
+image: "/img/lost-crippled-black-phoenix-1.jpeg"
 copyright: ''
-ogImage: '/img/crippled-black-phoenix-lost-fb.png'
+ogImage: "/img/crippled-black-phoenix-lost-fb.png"
 focusKeyword: Crippled Black Phoenix
 advertisement: false
 affiliate: false
-languageLink: '/2021/02/crippled-black-phoenix-lost'
+languageLink: "/2021/02/crippled-black-phoenix-lost"

 ---
 **The music video that comes with the Crippled Black Phoenix song "Lost" is a statement for all human-caused suffering – put together in eight minutes.**

 This post about a special music video that impressed us both very much was contributed to the blog by Matze.
 Please allow me to give you a precise reading recommendation and don't forget to check out the video!